jranalli/solarspatialtools/README.md

-# SolarToolbox
+# SolarSpatialTools
 Spatial analysis tools for solar energy research

-`solartoolbox` is a python package containing implementations of various spatial algorithms for solar energy data.
+`solarspatialtools` is a python package containing implementations of various spatial algorithms for solar energy data.
 While excellent open source solar energy packages already exist (e.g. [pvlib-python](https://github.com/pvlib/pvlib-python) and [pvanalytics](https://github.com/pvlib/pvanalytics)), the complexity of some high-level analyses found in the academic literature makes them as a poor fit for the scope of existing packages.
 This package fills that gap by implementing techniques that we hope can facilitate common spatial tasks for solar energy researchers and provide a platform for consistency and efficiency improvements in these calculations.

 Two examples of what are believed to be the most generally useful techniques this package implements are:
 - Processing the cloud motion vector from a distributed sensor network.